hwdsl2/setup-ipsec-vpn/README.md

 ... ...
 ```

 You can add more users, use one line for each user.
-DO NOT use the characters `\` and `"` inside username or password.
+DO NOT use these characters inside values: `\ " '`

 For `IPsec/XAuth ("Cisco IPsec")`, VPN users are specified in `/etc/ipsec.d/passwd`.
 The format of this file is: